DANS-KNAW/dans-mvn-parent/README.md

 `dans-mvn-lib-defaults`      | Only managed dependency configurations.
 `dans-java-project`          | The basic dependencies and plug-ins needed for any DANS Java project.
 `dans-scala-project`         | The basic dependencies and plug-ins needed for any DANS Scala project.
-`dans-scala-app-project`     | The basic dependencies and plug-ins needed for a Scala based application.`dans-scala-app-project`
+`dans-scala-app-project`     | The basic dependencies and plug-ins needed for a Scala based application.
 `dans-scala-service-project` | The basic dependencies and plug-ins needed for a Scala based service.

 Note that this means that only the projects with names ending in `-project` declare any dependencies or plug-ins actually inherited by your project.
 (Actually, `dans-mvn-base` also does, but it is one plug-in dependency you can easily ignore.)